 Just for grins, let’s say that you read about the best burglary deterrents to use for your home and saw that cameras are THE MOST EFFECTIVE deterrent when criminals are choosing a target.
 A whopping 57% of surveyed, convicted burglars said that they would walk away from a house with cameras installed.
 Done.
 Threat eliminated.

-Now it comes to finding the best camera to do the job, and you’re stressing over the extra cost and difficulty of installing an outdoor camera.
+Now it comes to finding the best security camera system to do the job, and you’re stressing over the extra cost and difficulty of installing an outdoor camera.
+Aside from popular wifi cameras, another option is to choose the best security cameras that don’t require wifi.
 Just don’t forget:

 Outdoor cameras are an obvious, visible deterrent to burglars.

-If you throw a camera in a window inside, a burglar may not even notice it until he has already chosen your house as a target.
+If you throw a window mounted camera inside, a burglar may not even notice it until he has already chosen your house as a target.
 That, of course, assumes you haven’t plastered supplemental signage up outside your home (I know, tacky right?).

 Barring all of that, if you’re still considering an indoor camera, please read on.

-If you don’t have a night vision camera but want to see things outside at night and don’t have enough lighting (it can visible or infrared) to make it look like its daytime, then you’re going to be disappointed with the results.
-Go ahead and visit our page to help you compare surveillance cameras and use the filters to look for outdoor cameras.
+If you have a standard or night vision camera pointed through your window to see things outside at night and don’t have enough exterior lighting (it can visible or infrared) to make it look like its daytime, then you’re going to be disappointed with the results.
+Go ahead and visit our page to help you compare surveillance cameras and use the filters to look for outdoor cameras to do the job correctly the first time.
+They really aren’t that much more expensive!
+Or you can also read our honest review about the Reolink RLC-422W wireless camera to know if it’s worth it.

 Here, I’ll hold your hand with a video.
 I promise, it’s really quick.